RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 There are three ways to run the software.
 The first one is the most common, the later two are script based:

 1. Running an executable based C++ code that creates and connects the components:
   * `sawIntuitiveResearchKitQtPID` -- requires several command-line parameters
- * `sawIntuitiveResearchKitQtTeleOperation` -- requires several command-line parameters
+  * `sawIntuitiveResearchKitQtConsoleJSON` -- requires a console.json configuration file
+  * `rosrun dvrk_robot dvrk_console_json` -- smae as sawIntuitiveResearchKitQtConsoleJSON but with ROS topics

 1. Using the `cisstComponentManager` to process a [script file](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/share/sawIntuitiveResearchKitQtPID.cisst) that creates and connects the components (requires shared libraries):
   * `cisstComponentManager -e sawIntuitiveResearchKitQtPID.cisst`

 1. Using Python to process a [script file](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/share/sawIntuitiveResearchKitQtPID.py) that creates and connects the components (requires shared libraries and Python wrapping):
   * `python -i sawIntuitiveResearchKitQtPID.py`

 The latter two options require the software to be built using `shared` libraries (see CMake options).
 The last option also requires that cisst be built with Python support, which adds a dependency on SWIG, Python, and numpy.
 Note that the script files and the XML files are in the https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share share sub-directory.